Family Owned Since 1979

 Product Description:

 Late-season, Purple Stripe type.
 This Middle Eastern hardneck comes to us from Shvelisi, Georgia.
 One of our best all-around cooking varieties because its full-bodied flavor lingers and is retained after cooking.
 Especially nice choice for baking as it has a very creamy texture.
-Easy to peel heads are wrapped in very attractive, striped wrappers surrounding pink clove skins.
+Easy-to-peel heads are wrapped in very attractive, striped wrappers surrounding pink clove skins.
 Stores 4–6 months.

 Garlic is shipped only in the fall—starting in mid-September, depending on the season and the variety.
 Quantities are limited; order early for best availability.
 Sorry, not available to Idaho, US Territories, or Canada.